On bisecants of R\'edei type blocking sets and applications: Point sets with few odd-secants in , odd Point sets with few odd-secants in PG(2,q), q odd

-Let $\cT$ be a $(q+t,t)$-arc of type $[0,2,t]$.
+Let $\cT$ be a $(q+t,t)$-arc of type $(0,2,t)$.
 It is easy to see that for $t>2$ there is a unique $t$-secant through each point of $\cT$.
-It can be proved that $2\leq t <q$ impies $q$ even, see \cite{KMarcs}.
-As the points of $\cT$ are of type $(2_q,t_1)$, the following theorem by G\'acs and Weiner also follows from Lemma \ref{nuk}.
+It can be proved that $2\leq t <q$ implies $q$ even, see \cite{KMarcs} by Korchm\'aros and Mazzocca.
+As the points of $\cT$ are of type $[2_q,t_1]$, the following theorem by G\'acs and Weiner also follows from Lemma \ref{nuk}.
+For recent results on KM-arcs we refer the reader to \cite{KM-arcs}.

-\begin{theorem}[G\'acs and Weiner {\cite[Theorem 2.5]{gw}}] Let $\cT$ be a $(q+t,t)$-arc of type $[0,2,t]$ in $\PG(2,q)$.
-If $t>2$, then the $t$-secants of $\cT$ pass through a unique point. \Qed \end{theorem}
+\begin{theorem}[G\'acs and Weiner {\cite[Theorem 2.5]{gw}}] Let $\cT$ be a $(q+t,t)$-arc of type $(0,2,t)$ in $\PG(2,q)$.
+If $t>2$, then the $t$-secants of $\cT$ pass through a unique point. \end{theorem}

 The proof of our next result is based on the counting technique of Segre.
 A \emph{dual arc} is a set of lines such that no three of them are concurrent.